acmesh-official/acme.sh/README.md

 Pure written in bash, no dependencies to python , acme-tiny or LetsEncrypt official client (https://github.com/letsencrypt/letsencrypt)

-Just one script, to issue, renew your certiricates automatically.
+Just one script, to issue, renew your certificates automatically.

 Probably it's the smallest&easiest&smartest shell script to automatically  issue&renew the free certificates from LetsEncrypt.